ericz99/serverless-covid19/README.md

-## Serverless Covid19
+## Serverless COVID-19 API

 Realtime COVID-19 tracker API, since the pandemic I wanted to track each cases in realtime using serverless architecture, which will eliminate the need for server.

 ## Installation

+Before following any step below, be sure to have serverless connected to your AWS account, and all your crediential are ready before deploying this serverless application.

 1. In your preferred project directory, run `git clone https://github.com/ericz99/serverless-covid19.git .`.
-2. In your root directory please run `./deploy.sh` OR `bash deploy.sh` to install all necessary dependencies.
+2. In your root directory please run `npm install` to install all necessary dependencies.
-3. By running `deploy.sh` it should first run through CI/CD Codepipeline to test all API endpoints, then automatically deploy the serverless application to the cloud.
+3. Finally, you can run `serverless deploy`.
 4. You should now have a fully functional serverless api application.
+Please redirect to the URL that is being displayed on your CLI.

+## Automating CI/CD Codepipeline

+If you're planning on using any CI/CD Codepipeline, then please follow the guide below.

+1. Please create an new IAM polices using `covid19-api-stg-us-east-1-policy.json`.

 ## API Gateway